 Taken together, Tiger Points maximize air and water penetration, relocate soil particles, minimize runoff, maximize subsoil moisture, reduce ponding and create healthier soil with excellent pore space.

 Learn how to make Tiger Points an integral part of your tillage equipment.
-Visit your Case IH dealer to outfit your tillage tool with Tiger Points.
+Visit your Case IH dealer to outfit your tillage tool with Tiger Points or view our brochure for more information.